NixOS/rfcs/rfcs/0000-rfc-process.md

 benefit from wider community consensus before being implemented.
 Either because they introduce new concepts, big changes or are controversial enough that not everybody will agree on the direction to take.

+Therefore, the purpose of this RFC is to introduce a process that allows to bring the discussion upfront and avoid unnecesary implementations.
+It forces developers to formulate their ideas without getting bogged down into implementation details.
+This RFC is used to bootstrap the process and further RFCs can be used to refine the process.

 # Detailed design
 [design]: #detailed-design